Dogs are believed to be the best stress relievers, which is why now they are used as service dogs and therapy dogs around the world.

 - They are not only obedient and loyal but are also eager to please their owners.
 So, the owners won’t be feeling alone and empty.

-- By nature, Bernedoodles are friendly, loving, social, and have an exceptional temperament.
+- By nature, Bernedoodles are friendly, loving, and social, and have an exceptional temperament.
 And all of these are the qualities of an ideal therapy dog.

 - When Bernedoodles are touched or petted on any part of the body, they are comfortable.
 Because a dog showing aggressiveness towards people while being touched disqualifies them from being a therapy or service dog.